 Outcomes and perspectives to date

-Around 1260 executives from various business sectors had completed the advanced training programme by the end of 2017.
+Until now around 1423 executives from various business sectors had completed the advanced training programme by the end of 2018.
 The results are extremely promising so far: countless company contacts culminated in concrete cooperation projects after the end of the programme.
 In follow-up seminars, the Alumni discuss the success of these cooperations and develop prospects for future projects.During the annual steering committee meetings, participating clients and partners are involved in the evaluation of the results to date and in actively helping to shape further planning of the programme.

 Bilateral agreements between Germany and the Ukraine